 The Twin Hero can sit up to 500 pounds, making it more heavy-duty than many other tandem kayaks.
 Unfortunately, it doesn’t include much onboard gear storage and it’s also much heavier than other kayaks, making it more difficult to transport.

 Ultimately, you can rely on the stability this boat provides for a smoother experience on either calm or rough waters.
+Also read about the best tents.

 #6 BKC UH-TK181 – Best Fishing Tandem Kayak